Microbusiness Guide

 Microbusinesses must meet one of the following criteria set by our energy regulator OFGEM:

-• You employ fewer than 10 employees and have an annual turnover or balance sheet no greater than €2 million;
+- You employ fewer than 10 employees (or their full time equivalent) and have an annual turnover or balance sheet no greater than 2 million Euros; or

-• or you use no more than 100,000 kWh of electricity per year;
+- you use no more than 100,000 kWh of electricity per year; or

-• or you use no more than 293,000 kWh of gas per year;
+- you use no more than 293,000 kWh of gas per year;

 Microbusiness benefits